 Fairfield University is committed to providing qualified students with disabilities an equal opportunity to access the benefits, rights, and privileges of its services, programs, and activities in an accessible setting.
 Furthermore, in compliance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act, and Connecticut laws, the University provides reasonable accommodations to qualified students to reduce the impact of disabilities on academic functioning or upon other major life activities.
 It is important to note that the University will not alter the essential elements of its courses or programs.

-If a student with a disability would like to be considered for accommodations, he or she must make this request in writing and send the supporting documentation to the Director of Accessibility.
-This should be done prior to the start of the academic semester and is strictly voluntary.
-However, if a student with a disability chooses not to self-identify and provide the necessary documentation, accommodations need not be provided.
+If a student with a disability would like to be considered for accommodation, they must identify themselves to the Office of Accessibility, located in the Academic Commons on the main floor of the DiMenna-Nyselius Library, and complete the online registration process for accommodations.
+Instructions for how to complete the online registration process for accommodations are located on our website.
+This process should be done prior to the start of the academic semester and is strictly voluntary.
+However, if a student with a disability chooses not to self-identify and provide the necessary documentation to Accessibility, accommodations need not be provided.
 All information concerning disabilities is confidential and will be shared only with a student's permission.
-For more information regarding this process, please email firstname.lastname@example.org, or call 203-254-4000 x2615.
-Also, please see our website.
-Documentation can be sent directly to:
+For more information regarding accommodations and the registration process, please email, or call 203-254-4000 x2615.